 Russia has three main mobile service providers – MTS, MegaFon and BeeLine – which offer pay-as-you-go and contract packages.
 These packages frequently include text and internet usage.
 MTS and MegaFon have packages available in English on their websites.

-The price of phone calls is determined by where you are calling from and to which area – calls within one city or the area are at standard charges, while calling to another city or region can get expensive.
+Where you are calling from and to which area determines the price of phone calls.
+Calls within one city or the area are at standard charges, while calling to another city or region can get expensive.
 For a comparison, this website shows the packages provided by all three companies.